apache/spark/resource-managers/kubernetes/README.md

 # Building Spark with Kubernetes Support

 To build Spark with Kubernetes support, use the `kubernetes` profile when invoking Maven.
 For example, to simply compile the Kubernetes core implementation module along with its dependencies:

     build/mvn compile -Pkubernetes -pl resource-managers/kubernetes/core -am -DskipTests

+If this is the first time you compile the Kubernetes core implementation module, run the following command to install the dependencies and compile:

+    build/mvn install -Pkubernetes -pl resource-managers/kubernetes/core -am -DskipTests

 To build a distribution of Spark with Kubernetes support, use the `dev/make-distribution.sh` script, and add the `kubernetes` profile as part of the build arguments.
 Any other build arguments can be specified as one would expect when